Green River (soft drink): In popular culture

-Early 20th century entertainer Eddie Cantor, while with the Ziegfeld Follies of 1918, penned a jingle for the soft drink entitled "Green River."
-The ditty was performed by Cantor and the singing duo, Van and Schenck.
+Early 20th century entertainer Eddie Cantor, while with the Ziegfeld Follies of 1918, penned a jingle for the soft drink entitled "Green River".
+The ditty was performed by Cantor and the singing duo Van and Schenck.
 The refrain was:

-The name of the Creedence Clearwater Revival song Green River, and accordingly the name of the album Green River, were inspired by the drink according to John Fogerty.
+The name of the Creedence Clearwater Revival song "Green River", and accordingly the name of the album Green River, were inspired by the drink according to John Fogerty.

 In Zen Studios' digital recreation of the Williams pinball tables The Party Zone and The Champion Pub in the game Pinball FX 3, all depictions of beer are replaced with Green River as a precautionary act of censorship to avoid repercussions of having the game's ESRB rating of Everyone 10+ changed.

+Season 3, Episode 7, of the television show Las Vegas the 1962 character played by James Lesure orders a Green River at the Jubilee Casino restaurant.